Tomatoes for Beginners

 - Hybrids

-Hybrid tomato plants are those that have been genetically modified to produce consistent fruit that meets varying sets of criteria.
+Hybrid tomato plants are those that have been modified to produce consistent fruit that meets varying sets of criteria.
 Tomato plants have been hybridized for size, color, flavor, consistency and yield as well as being tailor-made to grow in a wide array of climates and situations.Want to grow tomatoes in a hanging planter on your front porch in Texas?
-There’s a hybrid for you.
+There’s a hybrid for you. - Heirlooms

 Heirloom tomato plants are rich in history.
 Unlike hybrids, heirloom are not genetically modified in a lab and as a result the fruit can often be considered ‘ugly’, with odd shapes making them appear deformed.
 Rest assured that while these tomatoes may look odd to you, the flavor will more than make up for it.